integratop/gitlab-org-charts-mirror/doc/installation/migration/helm.md

 This is due to known issues with Helm 2 to 3 migration in [Cert Manager](https://github.com/jetstack/cert-manager/issues/2451) and [Redis](https://github.com/bitnami/charts/issues/3482) dependencies.
 In a nutshell, the `heritage` label on some Deployments and StatefulSets are immutable and can not be changed from `Tiller` (set by Helm 2) to `Helm` (set by Helm 3).
-So they must be replaced _forcefully_.
+So they must be forcefully replaced.

 To work around this use the following instructions:

 {{< alert type="note" >}}

-These instructions _forcefully replace resources_, notably Redis StatefulSet.
+These instructions forcefully replace resources, notably Redis StatefulSet.
 You need to ensure that the attached data volume to this StatefulSet is safe and remains intact.

 {{< /alert >}}